Inexplicable duality found in elementary particle physics: what will it lead to

 With the discovery of this amazing dualityscientists seem to have to continue the study.
 Physics has once again surprised scientists and they hope the discovery will lead to the discovery of new particles at the LHC.

-So, after the discovery of the Higgs boson in 2012no new sensational particles were discovered.
-To get off the ground on "finding new physics," scientists try to make predictions, compare them with measurements, and look for possible deviations.
+Thus, after the discovery of the Higgs boson in 2012year, no new sensational particles were discovered.
+To move the needle toward “finding new physics,” scientists try to make predictions, compare them with measurements, and look for possible deviations.
 That's where the answer might be.

 The problem is that these processes requireincredible accuracy, both experimental and theoretical.
 But the larger the calculations, the more difficult it is to comply.
 This is where the discovered duality comes in handy.
 For example, one calculation may be simpler than another, but both of them will give the same answer.
 Scientists are going to continue experiments, how real their theory is.